nokia/SliM/README.md

 Start controller_rest.py in a separate process, which will spawn a command line to manually migrate VMs (for testing), and also expose a web service which can be used by higher-layer controllers.

+### slim-ofdpa (OF-DPA-based datapath controller for SliM, which can be deployed on bare-metal switches for best performance).

+If used, it replaces ctrl/fwd.py.
+Refer to slim-ofdpa/README.txt for more info.

 ### grt (Core SliM files)